-At Everledger, we use a symphony of different technologies including blockchain, AI, IoT and nanotechnology to create a digital twin of every diamond: a secure and permanent digital record of an asset’s origin, characteristics and ownership.
-Our platform is designed to benefit those industries and companies that face strict requirements to evidence the provenance and traceability of their products.
+At Everledger, we use a symphony of different technologies including blockchain, AI, IoT and nanotechnology to create a digital twin of every diamond: a secure and permanent digital record of an asset’s origin, characteristics and ownership (read more on blockchain asset tracking).
+Our platform is designed to benefit those industries and companies that face strict requirements to evidence the provenance and traceability of their products (read more on diamond provenance).
 This transparency helps our clients respond to growing expectations for sustainable, verifiable sourcing.
-Our solutions are built on not only advanced technology, but also deep knowledge of the industry, rooted in corporate citizenship principles.
+Our solutions are built on not only advanced technology but also a deep knowledge of the industry, rooted in corporate citizenship principles.
 We work together with partners to increase their value – more responsibly, more sustainably and more efficiently.

 Last year we launched version 2.0 of our blockchain platform, with the aim of increasing levels of transparency across complex and regulated supply chains.
 For example, US-based retailer Fred Meyer Jewelers uses the Everledger platform to show the journey of its diamonds in its RockSolid collection, which has been extended across 100 stores in the United States.

 Others are sharing in our vision.
 We have recently completed our $20 million Series A funding, with the backing of Tencent, China’s leading internet-based services provider.
 Tencent’s mission to improve the quality of life through Internet value-added services is an integral part of our own business model.